Lesson 3: Making Ends Meet#

 Hit F7 to reload the model.
 The model still loads in the same position as before.

 The initial positions are controlled by the mannequin file.
-Open it up by double-clicking the following line, and make the changes show in red:
+Open it up by double-clicking the following line in the , and change the position as shown in red:

 HumanModel.Mannequin = {